Implant Dentures Dentist

 Step 4 – Attaching Dentures to the Implants – During this visit, the attachments are placed on the implants and the denture will be attached to the implants.
 The attachments to overdentures have two parts.
 One part connects to implants, and the other part connects to the denture.
 Both parts connect to each other in a ‘male–female’ orientation.

-Visit Dental Prosthodontics of Rochester
+of Dental Prosthodontics of Rochester

 At Dental Prosthodontics of Rochester, NY, implant dentures are an important part of our practice’s focus.
 If you are interested in replacing missing teeth and are considering implant-supported dentures, you can rest assured that Dr. Kuyunov and his professional staff will do all they can to make the process as comfortable as possible.
 Call us today at 585-471-5689 to make that appointment!
 Or, click the link below to email us.